deldaron/dsp/07-statistics.md

 >>
 >> **`Note: `** this answer assumes that the observation of fraternal twins (1/125) is evenly disbursed between same-sexed and opposite-sexed twins, thus the frequency of 1/125 was divided by two to only represent the same-sexed fraternal twinning.
 >>
->> An alternative approach would be to normalize the observed frequencies of fraternal and identical twins over a single denominator, add up the numerators and divide the normalized numerator of the event in question by the total numerator.
-That is to say, 1/300 (freq. of I) is equal to 5/1,500 and 1/250 is equal to 6/1,500.
-The total probability of observing a twin in the population is 11/1,500.
-Since we know that Elvis had a twin, we can ignore the denominator of 1,500 and just say that there are 11 moments of probability in which Elvis could have a twin and in 5 of those that twin is identical.
-When we ignore the denominator we are narrowing in on a `conditional space` and looking at the `conditional probability` of event A happening.
+>> **`An alternative approach: `** 1/300 (probability of identical twin) and 1/250 (probability of male fraternal twin) are equal to 5/1,500 and 6/1,500 respectively.
+The total probability of a male twin is equal to their sum: 11/1,500.
+This is our `conditional space`.
+We know the event 'a twin was conceived' occured so our 11/1,500 happens with 100% probability.
+Because of this, the 1,489 scenarios or units of probability are irrelevant, their probability is 0.
+Therefore instead of a looking at 1,500 different moments we only need to look at 11 and, for the case of an identical twin, only 5 out of 11 or **.4545**.

 ---